Aggressive & Innovative Defense Strategies

 - The suspended portion of the jail is conditioned on you enrolling in and successfully completing the Virginia Alcohol Safety Action Program (VASAP),violating no laws, and being of general good behavior (essentially, doing what VASAP tells you to do and not getting in any further trouble).

 Suspended jail time essentially means probation (supervised or unsupervised).
 This is jail time that is hanging over your head and should you violate any of the terms of your probation or not complete the programs you have been ordered to complete, then you may be called back into court to show cause why you should not have to serve all or a portion of this jail time.
-The jail time is typically suspended for 12 months (period of probation); however, some jurisdictions do 36 months a a matter of course.
+The jail time is typically suspended for 12 months (period of probation); however, some jurisdictions do 24 months a matter of course.
+Specific Virginia Laws limit the amount of time that can be suspended but because the VASAP program may take more than 12 months to complete, some jurisdictions extend the good behavior period to cover this possibility.

 The concept of a suspended fine is similar to the suspended jail time.
 If you are successful on probation, you will not have to pay the suspended portion of the fine; however, if you violate, the judge could order you to pay that suspended portion.